Disclosure – this is a collaboration post

 There’s nothing worse than being one hour into a long journey only to discover batteries for the device that was entertaining the children have died.
 To avoid the meltdown of child and adult opt for games that don’t require batteries- there are plenty around!
 We always take a pack of cards but have recently discovered some games that can be played solo.

 A portable charger is a packing essential for us.
 Not only is this useful on the journey to keep tablets and phones charged but, on the days, out when our phone battery is dwindling because we’ve taken too many photos- although can you really take too many photos?
 We prefer a lightweight one we can take with us on day trips and one that can be charged overnight.

 Swap your usual shampoo and shower gel for a solid shampoo and soap bar.
-Not only does this save space on packing and save the planet- but it also stops little ones from wasting it.
+Not only do bar products from https://wastefreeproducts.com/ save space on packing and save the planet- but it also stops little ones from wasting it.
 Small bars can last at least two weeks for all the family, making them perfect for travelling.

 Wherever your destination, or whatever you choose to pack, it’s the time spent with family that’s important.